-This Flag State & Maritime Regulatory Framework training course explains in detail the responsibilities of flag states within international regulatory frame works, i.e., international maritime conventions; in the field of ship safety and protection of the marine environment as well as maritime security, and their structure, content and application are presented.
+This Flag State & Maritime Regulatory Framework training course explains in detail the responsibilities of flag states within international regulatory frame works; i.e. international maritime conventions; in the field of ship safety and protection of the marine environment as well as maritime security, and their structure, content and application is presented.
 An overview regarding the various types of surveys and ships’ certificates is provided.

-It describes how the flag State administration would effectively discharge such obligations and duties.
-This PetroKnowledge training course also covers the international standards and obligations originated from IMO conventions and other mandatory instruments.
+It describes how the flag State Administration would effectively discharge such obligations and duties.
+The course also covers the international standards and obligations originated from IMO Conventions and other mandatory instruments.